How to Centralise Customer Experience During COVID-19

 COVID-19 has accelerated some trends and introduced some new ones, but the benefits of centralizing the customer experience remain timeworn truths.
-Good customer experiences drive lifelong loyalty; subpar experiences drive customers elsewhere.
+Good customer experience strategy and customer experiences drive lifelong loyalty; subpar experiences drive customers elsewhere.

 How will you evolve to meet the global migration to digital marketplaces?
 How will you make this shift easier for the customers least eager to accept it?
 How will you demonstrate that your company values extend beyond profit, to less tangible, more meaningful realms?